-- ♦ Identify neural structures and anatomical subdivisions of the nervous system, explain neural communication, and discuss how chemicals affect neural processing; - ♦ Describe how our underlying physiology influences a wide range of human behaviors; - ♦ Reflect on course topics and apply of the information you learned to your own lives; - Understand (with appropriate skepticism) neuroscience-related reports in the popular press.
+- ♦ Identify neural structures and anatomical subdivisions of the nervous system, explain neural communication, and discuss how chemicals affect neural processing; - ◆ Describe how our underlying physiology influences a wide range of human behaviors; - Reflect on course topics and apply of the information you learned to your own lives; - ◆ Understand (with appropriate skepticism) neuroscience-related reports in the popular press.

-Required Text: The Mind's Machine, $2^{nd}$ Ed., by Watson & Breedlove, Sinaeur Associates, Inc. (http://www.sinauer.com/catalog/psychology/the-mind-s-machine.html).
+Required Course Materials: The Mind's Machine, 2^{nd} Ed., by Watson & Breedlove.
 Please notify me immediately if you have difficulty obtaining the text from the bookstore.
-Supplemental material for the textbook (including practice quizzes) can be found at http://2e.mindsmachine.com (when registering for the site, you will need to enter the instructor's email address, prd@uoregon.edu).
+Supplemental material for the textbook (including practice quizzes) can be found at http://2e.mindsmachine.com (when registering for the site, you will need to enter the instructor's email address, practical-quizzes).